ankddev/envfetch/README.md

 #### Delete
 Delete variable and start process.
 > [!NOTE]
-> Now variable deletes only for one run
+> For temporary commands (set, delete, load), variables are only modified for the current process run

 Usage:
 `envfetch delete <KEY> <PROCESS>`, where: